stevencombs/retrocombs.github.io/_posts/2016/2016-10-09-review-field-notes-sweet-tooth.md

 Lastly, each page is perforated.
 Each page can be torn out of the memo book to share or begin an origami project.
 I can't bring myself to tear pages out of the book, but it is a nice option in the event I find a need to do so.
 Unlike some perforated books, I don't get the sense that these pages will easily remove themselves from the book.
 As a matter of fact, if you didn't know they were perforated, you might not even notice this feature.

 # It's a culture of products
-As I research Field Notes, I find that much like [Moleskine][11], there's a whole brand culture.
+As I research Field Notes, I find that much like [Moleskine][11], there's a brand culture.
 The Field Notes culture is fun to follow and I recommend you visit the [Field Notes web site][12] to see what I mean.

 Each quarter of the year, Field Notes releases a new themed notebook.
-As of this writing, the Fall 2016 notebook is Lunacy, which is a moon themed notebook.
+As of this writing, the fall 2016 notebook is Lunacy, which is a moon themed notebook.
 See their roll out, including a snazzy video, [here][13].
 "It's just a phase they are going through."
 Nice!

 I can see why there are Field Note enthusiasts who never miss a quarterly release.
 Field Notes makes it easy for these enthusiasts and provides a yearly subscription plan.
 Below is a description: